 Bit Туре Reset Description 31:05 RO 0 Reserved 04 RW1C Hwlnit NVM Subsystem Reset Occurred (NSSRO): The initial value of this field is '1' if the last occurance of an NVM Subsystem Reset occured while power was applied to the NVM subsystem.
 The initial value of this field is '0' following an NVM Subsystem Reset due to application of power to the NVM subsystem.
-This field is only valid if the controller supports the NVM Subsystem Reset feature defined in section 7.3.1 as indicated by CC.NSSRS set to '1'.
+This field is only valid if the controller supports the NVM Subsystem Reset feature defined in section 7.3.1 as indicated by CAP.NSSRS set to '1'.
 The reset value of this field is '0' if an NVM Subsystem Reset causes activation of a new firmware image.
-03:02 RO 0 Shutdown Status (SHST): This field indicates the status of shutdown processing that is initiated by the host setting the CC.SHN field.
-The shutdown status values are defined as: Value Definition 00b Normal operation (no shutdown has been requested) 01b Shutdown processing occurring 10b Shutdown processing complete 11b Reserved To start executing commands on the controller after a shutdown operation (CSTS.SHST set to 10b), a reset (CC.EN cleared to '0') is required.
+Shutdown Status (SHST): This field indicates the status of shutdown processing that is initiated by the host setting the CC.SHN field.
+The shutdown status values are defined as: Value Definition 03:02 RO 0 00b Normal operation (no shutdown has been requested) 03.02 01b Shutdown processing occurring 10b Shutdown processing complete 11b Reserved To start executing commands on the controller after a shutdown operation (CSTS.SHST set to 10b), a reset (CC.EN cleared to '0') is required.
 If host software submits commands to the controller without issuing a reset, the behavior is undefined.
-01 RO Hwlnit submits commands to the controller without issuing a reset, the behavior is undefined.
-Controller Fatal Status (CFS): This field is set to '1' when a fatal controller error occurred that could not be communicated in the appropriate Completion Queue.
+Controller Fatal Status (CFS): This field is set to '1' when a fatal controller error RO Hwlnit occurred that could not be communicated in the appropriate Completion Queue.
 This field is cleared to '0' when a fatal controller error has not occurred.
-Refer to section 9.5.
+Refer to section 01 PΟ 9.5.
+01 RO 9.5.
 The reset value of this field is '1' when a fatal controller error is detected during controller initialization.

-Bit Туре Reset Description 00 RO 0 Ready (RDY): This field is set to '1' when the controller is ready to process commands after CC.EN is set to '1'.
-This field shall be cleared to '0' when CC.EN is cleared to '0'.
+Ready (RDY): This field is set to '1' when the controller is ready to accept Submission Queue Tail doorbell writes after CC.EN is set to '1'.
+This field shall be cleared to '0' 00 RO 0 when CC.EN is cleared to '0'.
 Commands shall not be submitted to the controller until this field is set to '1' after the CC.EN bit is set to '1'.
 Failure to follow this requirement produces undefined results.
-Host software shall wait a minimum of CAP.TO seconds for this field to be set to '1' after setting CC.EN to '1' from a previous value of '0'.
+Host software shall wait a minimum of CAP.TO seconds for this field to be set to '1' after setting CC.EN to '1' from a previous value of '0'. ioi and note to be set to 1 and setting 66.Elvio 1 from a previous value of 6.